OCA/search-engine/connector_search_engine/README.rst

   (the aim is to set the binding to be updated if we modify a field configured in the exporter)

-Changelog
+* When migrating the module the dependency on keychain have been remove please take care of reconfiguring your backend Changelog
 =========